box/box-typescript-sdk-gen/docs/userCollaborations.md

 ### Arguments

 - collaborationId `string`
-  - The ID of the collaboration
+  - The ID of the collaboration Example: "1234"
-  - Used as `collaboration_id` in path `path` of the API call
 - queryParams `GetCollaborationByIdQueryParamsArg`
-  - Used as queryParams for the API call
+  - Query parameters of getCollaborationById method
 - headers `GetCollaborationByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getCollaborationById method

 ### Returns